eldoy/waveorb-site/app/pages/doc/pages.md

 The routes of your pages are defined by the folder structure under `app/pages`.
 A file in `app/pages/index.js` will be matched by `/` in the browser.
 If you want the route URL to be `/projects/list/` you place a file in `app/pages/projects/list/index.js`.

-Files that don't have an index name always ends with `.html`.
-The file `app/pages/about.js` will have the route URL `/about.html` and the file `app/pages/projects/users.js` can be found at `/projects/users.html`.
+The file `app/pages/about.js` will have the route URL `/about` and the file `app/pages/projects/users.js` can be found at `/projects/users`.

 Dynamic URLs can be achieved by using an underscore (`_`) in front of the folder name or the file name.
-For example, the structure `/posts/_id` will match the URL `/posts/hello.html` and `$.req.query.id` will have the value `hello` inside your page.
+For example, the structure `/posts/_id` will match the URL `/posts/hello` and `$.req.query.id` will have the value `hello` inside your page.

 You can also have routes share the same page which is very convenient if you want to have your pages in multiple languages.
-Have a look at [the route config info](/doc/locales.html#route-config) for more on that.
+Have a look at [the route config info](/doc/locales#route-config) for more on that.

 ### HTML
 Create HTML tags using template literals, or include your own template library.